-environmental noise using a noisy qubit simulator.
-Both approaches have advantages and disadvantages to them, but either provide a reasonable insight into how the algorithm may perform in the NISQ era.
+In the current NISQ era of QC, it is important to consider the effect that environmental noise has during optimization of quantum algorithms.
+There are two approaches to analyzing the effect of environmental noise.
+The first is running the algorithm directly through a quantum processing unit (QPU), and the second is by recreating environmental noise using a noisy qubit simulator.
+Both approaches have advantages and disadvantages to them, but they provide a reasonable insight into how the algorithm may perform in the NISQ era.
 Due to the ability to monitor the effect of noise more closely, our implementation was conducted using the second approach by simulating environmental noise.

 In order to recreate instances of environmental noise, there are various noise channels which can be applied to simulate different effects of noise occurring on quantum information.
-As an example, various noise simulation channels available include de-phasing, bit-flip and amplitude damping channels to name a few.
-For the purposes of this subsection, the environmental noise channels that will be implemented are amplitude damping and phase damping.
-These models of noise were chosen as they are realistic models of noise, and are implemented within other relevant works in the field [35, 51].
+As an example, various noise simulation channels available include de-phasing, bit-flip, and amplitude damping channels to name a few.
+For the purposes of this section, the environmental noise channels that will be implemented are amplitude damping and phase damping.
+These models of noise were chosen, as they are realistic models of noise, and are implemented within other relevant works in the field [35], [51].

 Amplitude damping models energy relaxation within a qubit that occurs via interactions with the environment over time.
-More information on this can be found in [37,38].
+More information on this can be found in [37] and [38].
 Phase damping models environmental noise that affects the representation of quantum information, without changes being made to the status of excitation within the qubit itself.
-Phase damping can be modelled by the following Kraus operators, where $\lambda \in [0, 1]$ is the probability of qubit phase damping:
+Phase damping can be modeled by the following Kraus operators,

+where

+$$\lambda \in [0, 1]$$

+is the probability of qubit phase damping:

-$$K_0 = \begin{bmatrix} 1 & 0 \\ 0 & \sqrt{1-\lambda} \end{bmatrix} \quad , \quad K_1 = \begin{bmatrix} 0 & 0 \\ 0 & \sqrt{\lambda} \end{bmatrix} \tag{5}$$
+$$K_0 = \begin{bmatrix} 1 & 0\\ 0 & \sqrt{1-\lambda} \end{bmatrix}, K_1 = \begin{bmatrix} 0 & 0\\ 0 & \sqrt{\lambda} \end{bmatrix}.$$ (5)

 For the following results, a subset of the MNIST dataset was used.
 This subset consisted of 250 training images per class used and 100 test images per class used.
-For each experiment, 30 epochs of optimization were conducted using the Adam optimizer with a learning rate of 10^{-4} .
-These hyperparameter values were selected as they were used throughout previous experiments conducted with the MNIST data, and so consistency between experiments was desired.
+For each experiment, 30 epochs of optimization were conducted using the Adam optimizer with a learning rate of $10^{-4}$ .
+These hyperparameter values were selected, as they were used throughout previous experiments conducted with the MNIST data, and so consistency between experiments was desired.